Auditory Processing Disorder In Adults

 Treatment For Auditory Processing Difficulties in Adults

 Our brain training program for auditory processing disorder in adults is Fast ForWord.
-It targets processing and related skills, such as working memory and attention stamina, which often deteriorate when processing is weak.
+It targets processing and other cognitive skills, such as working memory and attention stamina, which often deteriorate when processing is weak.
 Our clients report improved listening skills in noisy situations, much better reading speed and stamina, and stronger performance on exams.